Kareus/SP2C/README.md

       See function `createRoundRect` and `drawRoundRect`.

     - Concave is converted into a group of triangles using Ear Clipping triangulation algorithm.

       Due to the generation code in main function, it can be actually a convex in random cases.

       You can set draw mode to draw each triangles, or outline of concave.

       See function `triangulation` and `drawTriangles`.

   - Only a single polygon can rotate.

     - You can test rotating polygons with the option,

       ```c++
       #define ROTATE_POLYGON_TEST 1 //line 15 in test/main_SP2C.cpp
       ```

     - AABB (as it is axis-aligned) and Circles, for sure, don't rotate.

     - I didn't implement polygon rotation in the concave (group of triangles).

+  - function `Transform` in shapes works slightly different in each shapes

+    See `SPC_Shapes.h` or examples below.